DioxusLabs/docsite/docs-src/0.6/src/guide/deploy.md

 As mentioned in the [introduction](../index.md#whos-funding-dioxus), Dioxus is an independent project with aspirations to fund itself through a paid deploy platform.
 Hopefully, one day, enough people ship apps with [Dioxus Deploy](https://dioxuslabs.com/deploy) to fund development on Dioxus itself!

 Currently, Dioxus does not provide its own deploy platform.
-If you want to sign-up for the beta and help us design the ideal end-to-end App-development experience, please [join the waitlist!](https://forms.gle/zeBZmrjSkajqg7hUA)
+If you want to sign-up for the beta and help us design the ideal "end-to-end app-development experience," please [join the waitlist!](https://forms.gle/zeBZmrjSkajqg7hUA)

 ![Deploy](/assets/06_docs/deploy_screenshot.png)

 ## Deploying your Desktop and Mobile apps

-Generally, deploying desktop apps is as simple as distributing the bundles directly.
+Generally, deploying a desktop app is as simple as distributing the bundle directly.
 Simply upload your app bundles to a host like GitHub or S3.
 With a download link, your users can easily download and install your apps.

-When shipping to production, you'll want to make sure to set your API URL properly as [covered later](#fullstack-desktop-and-mobile).
+> 📣 When shipping fullstack apps to production, you'll want to make sure to set your backend API URL properly as [covered later](#fullstack-desktop-and-mobile).

 If you'd like to distribute your app through app stores, you'll need to follow some additional steps.